 Mrs. Michels was followed by Interim Principal Brian Trees for the 2008-2009 school year.
 He initiated the formation of a Parent-Teacher Organization during that year to provide support for the classrooms and build relationships between teachers and parents.

-High school classes were made available during the 2014-2015 school year using the SevenStar Academy resources.
-LFCA graduated our first high school student in May of 2017.
+- High school classes were made available during the 2014-2015 school year through a partnership with SevenStar Academy.
+LFCA graduated our first high school student in May of 2017 and another in May of 2018 before the high school program was put on hold.